dash compleatedunder hoodAir cond cond.Awaiting PaintDash and floor

 This is in addition to the 40 amp DC to DC in the chloride controller

-InstrumentationLink 10 and custom gauges
+InstrumentationLink 10 and custom panel and gauges

 Top Speed60 MPH (96 KPH)